epfl-ada/ada-2021-project-sate/README.md

 ### Timeline and Organization
 The project has to be finished before the 17th December.
-The first week will be dedicated to the download of all the data and to the study of difference of opinions among different social groups in the US and the difference before and after the mass shooting of Orlando.
-Then we will create the website, as we do not have any experience, we will dedicte two weeks.
-In the last two weeks our main goal will be to create a model supported by,mathematical modelling behaviour method.
+The first week will be dedicated to the download and selection of all the data of interest and to the study of difference of opinions among different social groups in the US and the difference before and after the mass shooting of Orlando.
+Then we will create the website, as we do not have any experience, we will dedicate it two weeks.
+In the last two weeks our main goal will be to create a model supported by mathematical modelling behaviour method to see if we can predict the opinion of speakers on the gun permit from their background.